cindygraffin-pro/cloud-practitionner/readme.md

 - improves read perf by caching content at different edge locations, and content is served at the edge
 - 216 points of presence (edge locations)
 - great for static content that must be available everywhere
-- DDoS protection, integration with Shield and AWS web application firewell
+- DDoS protection, integration with Shield and AWS web application firawell
 - cache from:
   - S3 bucket (enhanced security with CF Origin Access Identity OAI, CF can be used as an ingress)
   - Custom Origin (HTTP): ALB, EC2 instance, S3 website, or any HTTP backend